astrokings/akguide/docs/eng/202flagship.md

  Command Buff is a unique ability of a Flagship.
 It affects entire fleet, and up to two Command Buffs are available as you promote your Flagship.

 Command Buff can be upgraded by using [Buff Upgrade Modules].
-However, as you upgrade the buff, it will less likely succeed when upgrading further.

 ![](http://astrokings.s3.amazonaws.com/html/img/help/202_004flagshipbuff.jpg)